 Individuals who abandon their Colorado domicile and become permanent residents of a foreign country no longer have to file Colorado returns.
 However, they would have to file a Colorado tax return as a nonresident if they had Colorado-source income (e.g., rental income).
 Such individuals bear the burden of proving their abandonment of Colorado residency.
 Continued Colorado residency will be presumed if the individual has not severed all Colorado connections; for example, if the individual still carries a Colorado driver license, votes in Colorado by absentee ballot, and/or still owns a home in Colorado, or returns to Colorado.

-If you were living or traveling abroad on April 18, the deadline for filing your return and paying any taxes owed is June 15.
-However, if you need more time to file you will automatically have until October 16, to file your state tax return.
+If you were living or traveling abroad on April 15, the deadline for filing your return and paying any taxes owed is June 15.
+However, if you need more time to file you will automatically have until October 15, to file your state tax return.
 This extension of time to file only applies to the actual return -- not money owed.
 If tax is owed, you can avoid any late payment penalties if you pay at least 90 percent of your tax liability by June 15.

 .
 Revenue Online is a free, convenient and secure way to interact with the Department.
 Similar to online banking, taxpayers must sign up for account access with security verification measures.
 Once access to Revenue Online has been granted, they can send a secure message and correspond online with the Department about their tax issues.